Porsche Taycan Cross Turismo estate review

 Reliability & safety

 The 'J1' platform found under the Taycan was completely new, and is now being rolled out for the Audi E-Tron GT and Taycan Cross Turismo.
 It's still very early to predict its reliability but we haven't heard of any major issues so far.
-Not enough Porsche owners responded to our 2020 Driver Power survey for the brand to be included, but Audi and Volkswagen came 16th and 17th out of 30 manufacturers respectively.
+It's also very reassuring that Porsche topped our 2021 Driver Power owner satisfaction survey, beating every other luxury and mainstream brand.
+Just 14% of owners reported a fault within the first year.

 While many Porsche models aren't tested by Euro NCAP, the Taycan has been assessed, and awarded the full five-star rating.
 Considering the Taycan Cross Turismo is virtually identical ahead of the windscreen, we imagine this score will apply here too.